 Why Choose a Wired Mouse for Gaming

 A wired mouse is a reliable and stable option that offers consistent performance without the risk of connection issues or input lag.
-If you’re looking for a simple and straightforward option that will get the job done, a wired mouse may be the best choice for you.
+If you’re looking for a simple option that will get the job done, a wired mouse may be the best choice for you.

 Additionally, wired mice are generally less expensive than wireless options, making them a budget-friendly choice.